Dinan Castle (Château de Dinan)

 Château de Dinan was built by John IV of Montfort, Duke of Brittany, after his return from exile in England (1379).

-The site was particularly important to him: it was from Dinan, a strongly fortified city and commercial centre, that John organized resistance by the nobility to the threatened annexation of the Duchy by France.
+The site was particularly important to him: it was from Dinan, a strongly fortified city and commercial center, that John organized resistance by the nobility to the threatened annexation of the Duchy by France.

 The castle, attached to the city ramparts, was enlarged in 1595–1598 by the Duc de Mercoeur through the annexation of the fortified 13th-century Porte du Guichet and the artillery Tour de Coëtquen (built 1474), both of which were part of the city walls; this ensemble forms the existing castle.